tomosglaciology/GlacialLakeExtractions/scripts/gee/DifferentRegion/README.md

 [Add the entire GlacialLakeExtraction repository to your own GEE account](https://code.earthengine.google.com/?accept_repo=users/tomosdanielmorgan/GlacialLakeExtraction).

-If anything here doesn't work as described, please open an issue on this repository.
+If anything here doesn't work as described, please open an issue on this repository or contact me at tdm1998@liverpool.ac.uk.